 Step 9: With the FTP Server setup and your connection successful, we’re ready to put the details into Cloud-In-Hand.
 Log into Cloud-in-hand, go to the accounts section, and select DB FTP.

 Step 10: All that is left to do is to put in the same credentials you used in your file management system to access the FTP.
 For accessing your FTP with Cloud-in-Hand you’ll need to use the external IP address mentioned in Step 8 for the FTP Server.
 If your FTP does not have sub folders then you can leave the “Root Path” section blank.
 The last part you need to fill out is the Member Database “File Name.”
 Make sure the file name on the FTP that includes your personnel names and badge IDs is the same as what you put into the Cloud-In-Hand web portal.
 If you plan to use stratus-io and Cloud-In-Hand for emergencies, you can also regularly upload your on-site database list and put the file name in the “Emergency Database File” section.
 Finally, press save.

-One last thing to mention… The FTP Server will automatically disconnect you by default after sometime of inactivity.
-To keep always connected, disable this by going to Edit > Settings > Clicking “General Settings.”
+One last thing to mention… The Local FTP Server Employee Database will automatically disconnect after a time of inactivity.
+To keep always connected, disable this.
+Use Edit > Settings > Clicking “General Settings.”
 From here, set the “No Transfer Timeout” setting to 0 and press “OK” in the bottom left.

 stratus-io works with all your existing credentials as a great extension to your existing systems or can be used entirely on it’s own as an end-to-end solution.
 Deployment can be a headache. stratus-io powered by Cloud-In-Hand: Solutions Platform is a gamechanger.
 Deploy in hours not weeks.
 Get your free trial today and let us show you why we’re the best.